ancatut/ancastasia.github.io/docs/_tabs/about.md

 order: 4
 ---

-Anca Tutescu is a game developer, programmer and sound designer based in Hamburg, DE with a drive to bring talented people together and make cool projects happen.
+Anca Tutescu studies MA Sound/Vision at HAW Hamburg and is a game developer, programmer and sound designer with a drive to bring talented people together and make cool projects happen.<br>
 This website shows her work so far.
 For more info get in touch!

 Experienced with: